Why Learning The Basics Of Coding Is A Good Idea

 Guest Blogger, Malcolm Thomson: “Malcolm has been a computer programmer for 20 years and has vast experience in providing training, consultancy and building custom solutions on just about all platforms and devices.”

-As well as learning a new skill and boosting your confidence, learning the basics of coding can help you out in so many other areas too, such as; understanding new features of a phone, computer or website, understanding how sites work or being able to sort through news articles and social media posts more effectively.
+As well as learning a new digital skill and boosting your confidence, learning the basics of coding through a digital skills course can help you out in so many other areas too, such as; understanding new features of a phone, computer or website, understanding how sites work or being able to sort through news articles and social media posts more effectively.
 Now, I might throw in a couple of gentle coding terms here, but stick with me!

 This webpage that you are currently looking at is running on code, the car you drive uses code, as does the phone in your pocket.
 All of the above use the basics of coding, it doesn’t matter the ‘use case’, it doesn’t matter who wrote it, and it doesn’t matter whether the user created the code for the “good” or “bad” guys, the code that is written does precisely as it was coded to do.
 Therefore, with an understanding of how code is made, you can obtain a better and more accurate understanding of how things work.